aspenlin/labtestocr/Installation.md

 Commands for buliding tesseract, tesstrain tools from source, and further training tesseract at Ubuntu 16.04 on AWS, Jingjing LIN, 2019-07

 ## Useful links
-https://github.com/tesseract-ocr // contains everything about tesseract (different langdata, tessdata etc.)
+https://github.com/tesseract-ocr // has everything about tesseract (different langdata, tessdata etc.)

 https://github.com/tesseract-ocr/tesseract // the source for tesseract, has information about how to use or install tesseract etc.